-The Federal Income Tax authorities govern all three NPO forms (trust, society, and Section 8 Company) for the purpose of tax exemption and deductions.
+The Federal Income Tax authorities govern all three NPO forms (trust, society, and Section 8 Company) for the purpose of tax exemptions and deductions.
 In order to enjoy certain tax benefits, NPOs must register with the Income Tax Department under certain sections of the Income Tax Act.
-NPOs must register under Section 12AA in order to obtain a tax exemption, and under Section 8oG in order for organization donors to receive tax deductions.
+NPOs must register under Section 12AA (now 12AB since 2021) in order to obtain a tax exemption, and under Section 80G in order for organization donors to receive tax deductions.
+Both these benefits are now available to NPOs only for a period of five years.
+The application for renewal must be filed at least six months before the date of expiry of the tax exemption and tax deduction certificate.

 Additionally, the Ministry of Home Affairs regulates all three NPO forms if they receive foreign contributions.
-An NPO seeking to receive funds from any 'foreign source' must apply to the Ministry under the Foreign Contributions Regulation Act (FCRA) 2010.
+An NPO seeking to receive funds from any "foreign source" must apply to the Ministry under the Foreign Contributions Regulation Act (FCRA) 2010.
 The organization may either apply for a one-time prior permission to receive funds from a single foreign source, or register for a five-year permit to receive unlimited foreign contributions from several foreign sources.
 Registration is generally only granted to organizations that have been active for at least three years.

-Founding members of all NPOs must be of majority age (above the age of 18 years).
+Founding members of all NPOs must be of majority age (above the age of eighteen).
 Foreign nationals are not specifically barred from serving as founders of NPOs.
 However, if the NPO seeks foreign contributions, the organization is less likely to be approved for registration or prior permission under the FCRA if it has a foreign national serving on the governing board.